datacentricdesign/iob22/assignments/03-ereader/step1.md

 ---

-In the previous assignment, we explore how to read from and write into a file.
-In this first step, we will review this by reading the content of a book.
+In the previous assignment, we explored how to read from and write into a text file.
+In this first step, we will review this by reading the content of a book from a text file.

 # Task 1.1 Find a Book to Read